 Hide Access Keys and Passwords

-This section explains how to hide sensitive information in UDF scripts.
+This article explains how to hide sensitive information in UDF scripts.

 UDF scripts can contain hard-coded sensitive information such as access keys and passwords, which are visible in the audit tables, profiling tables, and in the EXA_ALL_SCRITPS table.
 All users who have the privileges to execute UDF scripts can view these access keys and passwords.